top of page

 Description - (HISTORICAL) Meade launches his attack on A.P.
 Hill's position across the R.F., & P. Railroad.

 Analysis - This is just a good infantry battle in the thick woods.
-The trails and roads allow some movement around the edges but there isn't much time to do much maneuvering.
 A good short scenario to play for fun.

 016F.png